muhammadnaqeebasif/hadoop_scripts/README.md

 - **flume** this folder contains the files used for installing and configuring flume.
 Your user should be the user which was setted up in credentials.txt.
-To install and configure hbase run the following command:<br>
+To install and configure flume run the following command:<br>
 	`bash flume/setup.sh`

-- **flask** this folder contains the files used for installing and configuring flask.
+- **kafka** this folder contains the files used for installing and configuring kafka.
 Your user should be the user which was setted up in credentials.txt.
+To install and configure kafka run the following command:<br>
+	`bash kafka/setup.sh`

+- **nifi** this folder contains the files used for installing and configuring nifi.
-To install and configure hbase run the following command:<br>
+Your user should be the user which was setted up in credentials.txt.
+To install and configure nifi run the following command:<br>
-	`bash flask/setup.sh`
+	`bash nifi/setup.sh`
 - **install.sh** it will setup all the components mentioned above.